Get Started

 is used to describe the structure of the

-data being stored.
+data stored.

 from djongo import models